Tubbz-alt/zerorm/README.md

 1. Budgets are limited, you can't buy a new database when queries on 100m rows go slow
   - Sometimes you need to hand-tweak that SQL
   - Remember that time the RDBMS optimizer had a brain fart, and nobody told the ORM?
-2. You maybe to easily parse external Abstract Syntax Trees to SQL expressions easily
+2. You need to easily parse Abstract Syntax Trees to SQL expressions easily
   - and maybe create complex, type-safer SQL expressions
 3. You like
   - SQL and Java